Guyanese food is simple, earthy, tasty and comforting.

 Paratha or oil roti is a kind of flat bread that is made with flour, salt, water, baking power and lots of oil (sometimes pea flour is also added to the mix) and it’s used to accompany curries.
 It’s very fluffy and moist.

-With such a large part of the population whose ancestors are from the West Indies, it’s only obvious that among the most popular dishes in Guyanese cuisine there is curry.
+With such a large part of the population whose ancestors are from the West Indies, curry is easy to come across in Guyana.
 This can be made with any sort of meat, though chicken is a favorite.
-It’s nice, thick, flavorsome and never too spicy (contrary to the food in India, which is sometimes unbearably hot for me!).
+It’s nice, thick, flavorsome and never too spicy (contrary to the food in India).
 It’s usually served with roti.

 Guyana style chow mein

 Chow mein is a Chinese dish made with noodles, lots of chopped vegetables and usually chicken, all fried in the wok with lots of oil.
-To be honest, as a complete amateur when it comes to Chinese food, I haven’t really noticed much of a difference between the original recipe and the Guyanese version.
-All I can say is that I liked it, and that I noticed it is quite common in Guyanese cuisine.
+To be honest, as a complete amateur when it comes to Chinese food, I haven’t really noticed much of a difference between the original recipe and the Guyanese version, which is a dish you’ll commonly find.

 The street food and the snacks

-A common snacks that is easily found in grocery stores and markets in Guyana, and that is often served freshly made to accompany a good rum punch, is plantain chips.
-As far as snacks, this is my favorite food from Guyana.
+A common snack that is easily found in grocery stores and markets in Guyana, and that is often served freshly made to accompany a good rum punch, is plantain chips.

 Methai sticks are prepared by mixing flour, sugar, margarine and baking power.
 They are then fried in vegetable oil and coated in custard power.
 They are very crunchy, on the sweet side, but good on the go.